evesfect/TerrainSystem/Assets/DynamicTerrainSystem/readme.md

 Usage:
-You can udpate the camera and terrain from DynamicTerrainManager context menu (right click) You can then apply render texture to terrain from the same context menu, this function auto flushes to terrain data
+You can udpate the camera and terrain from DynamicTerrainManager context menu (right click) You can then apply render texture to terrain from the same context menu, this function auto flushes to terrain data You can attach the render texture to a canvas + raw image to view what the scan camera sees.

 A prefab is provided which not includes the terrain object.
 Don't forget to create a layer "TargetMeshes" and set it for your target meshes.